 Temporal lobe epilepsy; Seizure disorder

-See also: Seizures
+See also: Seizures - first aid.

 Duvivier EH, Pollack Jr CV.
 Seizures.
 In: Marx, JA, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
 Philadelphia, Pa: Mosby Elsevier; 2009: chap 100.